mozilla-releng/mozilla-linux-pkg-manager/README.md

 ### Building the Wheel
 1. **Navigate to the Project Directory**: Open your terminal and navigate to the directory where your project is located.
-2. **Build the Package**: Execute `poetry build` to create the wheel file.
+2. **Build the Package**: Execute `uv tool run hatch build` to create the wheel file.
 This will generate a `dist` folder in your project directory containing the `.whl` file, whose name may vary based on the version and build.

 ### Installing the Wheel File
 1. **Navigate to the `dist` Directory**: Move to the `dist` directory where the `.whl` file is located.